v4n00/h2mm-cli/README.md

 You can export all installed mods to a zip file and import mods from the same file.
 This can be useful for sharing mods with others or for backing up your mods.
 The zip file will be saved in the current directory.

-This will serve as either a backup or a way to have multiple mod setups.

 ```bash
 h2mm export modpack1.zip
 h2mm import modpack2.zip